jeton-tech/jeton-lib/README.md

 # jeton-lib
-Extension of bitcore-lib-cash for complex Bitcoin Cash transaction types
+Extension of bitcore-lib-cash for advanced Bitcoin Cash transaction types